 To learn how to analyze sentences, students memorize definitions of essential elements such as the eight parts of speech and the four classes of verbs through choral recitation.
 The “songs” are available separately as downloadable MP3 files.
 I understand the benefit of using songs or chants to master some of the material, but in this case, the style of the “songs” is somewhere in between songs and chants, and it doesn’t seem to be as engaging as either of those genres can be.
 Also, I question the value of putting simple information into a song/chant format when it is easy to master without doing so.
 For example, the “Principal Elements” song has the words, “Principal elements are the parts of the sentence that are needed for the sentence to be completed.
 Subject and predicate are those two parts.”
-It seems easier to me for children to learn a simple statement that a complete sentence requires a subject and a predicate without making it more complicated than that.
+It seems easier to me for children to learn a simple statement saying that a complete sentence requires a subject and a predicate without making it more complicated by adding the song/chant to memorize.

 WOL was written to support a classical approach to education, and this is evidenced by the logical, analytical approach to learning grammar as well as by the repetition and memorization.
 The courses require frequent repetition and review so that students master definitions and patterns of analysis.
 This equips them with the skills to fluently analyze sentences on their own.
 However, teachers need to project energy and enthusiasm through the sentence analyses and choral recitations, Otherwise, students might get bored with the amount of repetition.

 While the courses need to be taught to students, the teacher’s editions walk you through the lessons with explicit instructions, including complete scripting of the sentence analyses.
 All of this makes it easy even for teachers who are weak in grammar to feel confident as they teach.